Coop retreat mattress topper review

 Real Homes' review process

-There's much more to how we test mattresses and toppers ICYWW, but for a brief overview, our testers are required to sleep on their bed with the new product for a minimum of three to four weeks before reaching their verdict, testing the topper according to a strict brief.
-This allows for Real Homes to compare and contrast their mattress topper experiences to find the best product.
+There's much more to how we test mattresses (and toppers) ICYWW, but for a brief overview, our mattress topper testers are all required to sleep on their bed with the new product for a minimum of three to four weeks before reaching their verdict, testing the topper according to a strict brief.
+This allows Real Homes to compare and contrast their mattress topper experiences to find the best product.
 During the review, we will pay close attention to comfort, support, cost, and how it lives up to claims.
+We will also choose a reviewer depending on how they sleep, and we will ensure that this matches the type of topper we give them.

 Louise Oliphant